In this guide, we use Mogrify to help you convert, resize images from the Terminal in Ubuntu. Have a look.

-Mogrify is part of ImageMagick script comes with ImageMagick installation.
-ImageMagick is a software package capable of read, convert and write images for various formats.
-It also have scripts, options available for cropping, changing colors, applying effects on images and many more features.
+Mogrify is part of the ImageMagick script that comes with ImageMagick installation.
+ImageMagick is a software package capable of reading, convert and writing images for various formats.
+It also has scripts, options available for cropping, changing colors, applying effects on images, and many more features.

-All the processing done on the famous Lenna which is used as standard in image processing.
+All the processing is done on the famous Lenna which is used as standard in image processing.

-To reduce size of an image by 50%, run below command from terminal:
+To reduce the size of an image by 50%, run the below command from a terminal:

 mogrify -resize 50% rose.jpg